Mishar Tatars

-The Mishar Tatars (endonyms: мишәрләр, мишәр татарлары, mişärlär, mişär tatarları), previously known as the Meshcheryaki (мещеряки), are the second largest subgroup of the Volga Tatars, right after Kazan Tatars.
+The Mishar Tatars (endonyms: мишәрләр, мишәр татарлары, mişärlär, mişär tatarları), previously known as the Meshcheryaki (мещеряки), are the second largest subgroup of the Volga Tatars, after the Kazan Tatars.
 Traditionally, they have inhabited the middle and western side of Volga, including the nowadays Mordovia, Tatarstan, Bashkortostan, Ryazan, Penza, Ulyanovsk, Orenburg, Nizhny Novgorod and Samara regions of Russia.
 Many have since relocated to Moscow.
-Mishars also comprise majority of the Finnish Tatars and Tatars living in other Nordic and Baltic countries.
+Mishars also comprise the majority of Finnish Tatars and Tatars living in other Nordic and Baltic countries.

-The Mishar Tatars are said to be one of the clearest descendants of ancient Turkic Kipchak culture.
-Mishars speak the western dialect of Tatar language and like the Tatar majority, practice Sunni Islam.
+Mishars speak the western dialect of the Tatar language and like the Tatar majority, practice Sunni Islam.
 They have at least partially different ethnogenesis from the Kazan Tatars, though many differences have since disappeared.
+Different versions about their origin exist to this day, but most researchers connect their ancestors to the population of Golden Horde.
+The Mishar dialect is said to be "faithfully close" to the ancient Kipchak Turkic language.

-In the 1897 census, their total number was 622 600.
-The estimates have varied greatly, mainly because they are often identified simply as Tatars.
+In the 1897 census, their total number was 622,600.
+The estimates have varied greatly since, because they are often identified simply as Tatars.

 Etymology

+Meshchera, or Mescherski Yurt (Мещерский юрт, Tatar: Mişär yortı) is a name used by the Russians for certain areas where the ancestors of the Mishars lived.
+For the first time it is mentioned in the Golden Horde and later in Kasim Khanate.
+Meshchera is also an ancient Finno-Ugric tribe, although it has been also claimed that it was originally Turkic.

-Linguist J. J. Mikkola thought the name might come from a reconstructed Mordvinic word ḿeškär, meaning "beekeeper", and thus can be connected to the Finnic tribe Meshchera.
-A. M. Orlov has also connected the Mishar Tatars to Meshchera, but he thinks it was a Turkic tribe rather.
-Orlov, Tatishev and Karamzin in addition connect it to the Don Cossacks, who allegedly were largely formed by "Meshchera Tatars".
-The name was also the center of the Mishar populated Kasim Khanate, Gorodets Meshchyorsky.
-(Tatar: Mişär yortı).
-It might eventually come from the name of a Eastern-Hungarian tribe, the Madjars.
+Linguist J. J. Mikkola thought the name might come from a reconstructed Mordvinic word ḿeškär, meaning "beekeeper".
+Its connection to proto-Hungarian Magyars has also been suggested (mazhar, mishar).

+Mishars living separately from Kazan Tatars do not call themselves Mishars, they consider themselves simply Tatars.
+The Tatar Turkologist of the early 19th century, Akhmarov, believed that the name "Mishar" has a geographical character and originates from the historical region of Meshchera.
 "Mişär" most likely comes from the Kazan Tatars.
 Previously, in Russian sources, they were known as the Meshcheryaki (мещеряки).

-Other former confessional names among Mishar groups are the regional tömän (Tyumen), alatır (Alatyr), and general term möselman (Muslim).
-Some also called themselves "Nogay" (or Nugay), referring to Nogais that populated the Kasim Khanate, and possibly mixed with them.
-In some sources, Mishars are known as "Kasimov Tatars", which was a "transitional group between Kazan Tatars and Mishar Tatars".

-The Mishars themselves mostly identify as Tatar, which they adopted from the Russians before other Tatar groups usually in late 1800s.
-However, still in 1926 cencus, 200 000 called themselves "Mishars".
+In the 1926 census, 200,000 called themselves "Mishars".
 The Tatar name originates from the time of Golden Horde, when the feudal nobility used it for its population.
-Later, also Russian feudals and the Tsar government started using the name, though many of them still called themselves möselman or mişär instead.
+Later, Russian feudals and the Tsar government started using the name, though many of them still called themselves möselman.

 In 2006, based on a single interview done in an ethnically diverse Chuvash village, the Mishars saw Islam central to their identity; they stated that Kryashens, the Christian Tatars, were not Tatars at all.
 They themselves identified as "Tatar", and the term Mishar only came up after repeated questioning.